romanobro56/rocketreels/README.md

 ## Contributing

-Don't you dare try and contribute!
+If you feel like it
 ---

 <p align="center">
-  Made with hate in my heart by <a href="https://github.com/romanobro56">Roman</a>
+  Made with dollar signs in my eyes by <a href="https://github.com/romanobro56">Roman</a>
 </p>